AlternativeFFFF/Alt-F4/_drafts/request_a_train.md

 The second of the three mods to be released, Rail Logistics Dispatcher, is also the most radically different, with its most prominent feature being an integrated GUI.

-{% include compare.html old='RLD=stop.jpg' new='RLD-stop-ALT.jpg' caption='The titular Rail Logistics Dispatcher.
+{% include compare.html old='https://media.alt-f4.blog/ALTF4/64/RLD=stop.jpg' new='https://media.alt-f4.blog/ALTF4/64/RLD-stop-ALT.jpg' caption='The titular Rail Logistics Dispatcher.
 While it resembles a lamp, a look in ALT mode reveals the truth of the matter: It is actually a combinator in disguise!' %}

 Much like Cybersyn, Rail Logistics Dispatcher forgoes replacing the vanilla train stop in favor of adding another entity to control it.
 However, the Dispatcher it adds is smaller, doesn't require power, and uses lamp graphics similar to LTN, making it easier to tell whether the stop is functioning correctly.
 Taken together, the minimum footprint for the dispatcher and train stop is 2x2 + 1x1, with the latter needing to be 1 tile away from the stop it controls.

-{% include gallery.html items='RLD-GUI.jpg;Rail Logistics Dispatcher's GUI,LTN-Combinator-Modernized.jpg;LTN Combinator Modernized's GUI' %}
+{% include gallery.html items='https://media.alt-f4.blog/ALTF4/64/RLD-GUI.jpg;Rail Logistics Dispatcher’s GUI,https://media.alt-f4.blog/ALTF4/64/LTN-Combinator-Modernized.jpg;LTN Combinator Modernized’s GUI' %}

 While third-party mods like [LTN Combinator Modernized](https://mods.factorio.com/mod/LTN_Combinator_Modernized) and the brand-new [Cybersyn Combinator]("https://mods.factorio.com/mod/cybersyn-combinator") have been very helpful to those lacking experience with circuit networks, the fact remains that those entirely separate mods dedicated to simplifying and improving the user experience.
 With that in mind, RLD opted to include a GUI right out of the box.
 (RLD does also offer a 'signals mode' to allow the user to configure the Dispatcher in a manner more similar to LTN if desired.)
 Similar to Project Cybersyn above, Rail Logistics Dispatcher's author also plans to implement a native [manager UI](https://mods.factorio.com/mod/RailLogisticsDispatcher/discussion/6390043c3a48c93b86a5f22b) to view the whole network in the future.